* Asian shares ease, U.S. stock futures down 0.5 pct

 Chinese shares were among the biggest losers, tumbling 3.7 percent last week, as Trump put the heat on Beijing, threatening to hit $200 billion of Chinese imports with 10 percent tariffs.

-Policy makers in China moved fast to temper any potential economic drag from the trade dispute, as its central bank said on Sunday it would cut the amount of cash some banks must hold as reserves by 50 basis points (bps).
+Policy makers in China moved fast to temper any potential economic drag from the trade dispute with the United States, with China's central bank on Sunday saying it would cut the amount of cash that some banks must hold as reserves by 50 basis points (bps).

-The reduction in reserve requirements, the third by the central bank this year, had been widely anticipated by investors and is aimed at accelerating the pace of debt-for-equity swaps and spur lending for smaller firms.
+The reduction in reserves, the third by the central bank this year, had been widely anticipated by investors and is aimed to accelerate the pace of debt-for-equity swaps and spur lending to smaller firms.

-The index of global auto manufacturers remained soft after 4.7 percent fall last week,
+On the other hand, the index of global auto manufacturers , which shed 4.7 percent last week, remained soft.

 Trump threatened to impose a 20 percent tariff on Friday on all imports of EU-assembled cars, a month after his administration launched an investigation into whether auto imports posed a national security threat.